ductwork/ductwork.github.io/advanced/configuration.md

 ## `pipelines`

-This configuration value sets the pipelines to run for the `ductwork` process.
-Running a pipeline means running a "pipeline advancer" process and a "job worker" process that creates threads.
-For more information on the concurrency models of `ductwork` see the [Concurrency page]({% link advanced/concurrency.md %}).
-The value for this configuration can be a list of pipeline class names or a wildcard.
-There is no default value for this configuration; it must be specified.
+Specifies which pipelines to run for the Ductwork process.
+Running a pipeline means starting both a pipeline advancer process and a job worker process with multiple threads.
+For more information on Ductwork's concurrency model, see the [Concurrency page]({% link advanced/concurrency.md %}).

+This configuration accepts either a list of pipeline class names or a wildcard. **This configuration is required and has no default value.**

 ```yaml
 default: &default